Retirement Plans - Yale Police Benevolent Association (YPBA)

 - During active employment at age 59½, you will be able to take a distribution from the Plan.
 This is limited to employee contributions only.

 Yale University Tax-Deferred 403 (b) Savings Plan

-If an employee is not eligible for the Matching Retirement Plan, they may choose to contribute to the Yale University 403(b) Tax-deferred Savings Plan.
+Employees who are not eligible for the Matching Retirement Plan may choose to contribute to the Yale University 403(b) Tax-Deferred Savings Plan.

-Yale University 403 (b) tax-sheltered savings plan allows you to invest contributions from your pay in a wide range of investment options through the two University approved vendors; TIAA-CREF and Vanguard.
+The Yale University 403 (b) Tax-Deferred Savings Plan allows you to invest contributions from your pay in a wide range of investment options through the two University approved vendors; TIAA-CREF and Vanguard.
 The monthly contributions and earnings are sheltered from state and federal income taxes until withdrawn at or before retirement.
 There are no university contributions.

-Employees may enroll in the Savings Plan at any time during the year and make up to four changes in the dollar amount or percentage deducted from their paycheck each calendar year.
+Employees may enroll in the 403(b) Tax-Deferred Savings Plan at any time during the year.
 There is no waiting period for new hires.